jorgefl8/isadevdays-jfs/README.md

 # Project for IsaDevDays 2023
 - This project is based on PageRank algorithm based on social network, GITHUB in this case, using the API GraphQL to get the information of the users and their repositories.
 - The backend is developed in NodeJS and the frontend in Svelte.
-- The database used is MongoDB.
+- The database used is MongoDB using docker.
 - There is implemented as well a command line interface to run the PageRank problem through it with different arguments.
 When clone use: `github-pagerank -h` to see the help.

 - **STEPS FOR USING**: